yuzhuchai/GA-Jacks-World/README.md

 ## Player Stories.

+* player will be given the instructions of the game thruogh a pre-game choose your advanture game.
+* player will enter a random room of their choice when begin the game by playing the choose your adventure game.

 * player can only see one room at a time. they will be travelling between rooms through a door.
 * player can exit the room and enter the next room through doors with return keys
 * player can move around with the arrow keys